 How you can help

-Please click here if you would like to register for more information.
+We hope to run our final receptions in September, please click here if you would like to register for more information.

 To help us realise our ambition for your children and those to come, we need your help.
 I hope you will feel able to support us in our fundraising campaign to ensure that we really do make this happen.